-COLOUR TO BE USED FOR Safety Yellow Hydrant Bodies Fire Hydrant Red Hydrant bodies for commercial, institutional, and multi-family sites Safety Orange Caps and bonnet for the hydrants connected to water mains that are 150mm in diameter Safety Green Caps and bonnet for the hydrants connected to water mains that are 200mm in diameter National Blue Caps and bonnet for the hydrants connect water mains that are 250mm or larger in connect water water mains that are 250mm or larger in connect water wate High Gloss Black For Dead End Hydrants, only the bonnet will be painted black, caps will be painted the colour of the water main feeding the hydrants.
+COLOUR TO BE USED FOR Safety Yellow Hydrant Bodies Fire Hydrant Red Hydrant bodies for commercial, institutional, and multi-family sites Safety Orange Caps and bonnet for the hydrants connected to water mains that are 150mm in diameter Safety Green Caps and bonnet for the hydrants connected to water mains that are 200mm in diameter National Blue Caps and bonnet for the hydrants connected to water mains that are 250mm or larger in diameter High Gloss Black For Dead End Hydrants, only the bonnet will be painted black, caps will be painted the colour of the water main feeding the hydrants.

 - f.
-All water piping between Beaumont's main and the water meter shall be constructed in accordance with Section 5.9 of these standards, and shall pass the pressure and disinfection tests. - q.
+All water piping between Beaumont's main and the water meter shall be constructed in accordance with Section 5.9 of these standards, and shall pass the pressure and disinfection tests. - g.
 Either a master meter or individual meters shall be provided including meters on irrigation lines.
 Where separate meters are provided, each service shall be constructed with a separate curb stop or isolation valve at a location approved by Engineering Services. - h.
 All ties shall have a valve on the public right-of-way side at the property line.